pradeepthiduggaraju/Fabcar-SB/README.md

 >Hyperledger Fabric sample Fabcar on IBM Blockchain Platform 2.0

+Blockchain is a shared, immutable ledger for recording the history of transactions.
+The Linux Foundation’s Hyperledger Fabric, the software implementation of blockchain IBM is committed to, is a permissioned network.
+Hyperledger Fabric is a platform for distributed ledger solutions underpinned by a modular architecture delivering high degrees of confidentiality, resiliency, flexibility and scalability.

+In a Blockchain solution, the Blockchain network works as a back-end with an application front-end to communicate with the network using a SDK.
+To set up the communication between front-end and back-end, Hyperledger Fabric community offers a number of SDKs for a wide variety of programming languages.
+In this tutorial, we will talk about Fabric Node SDK.

-This code pattern demonstrates setting up a network on the IBM Blockchain Platform 2.0 and deploying the Fabcar smart contract on the network.
-Next, we setup our application to interact with the network including identities to submit transactions on the smart contract.
+This code pattern we setup our application to interact with the network including identities to submit transactions on the smart contract.
 The application is setup with a Node.js server using the Fabric Node SDK to process requests to the network, and a Vue.js client to bring up a web interface.

+ ## Learning objectives
  When the reader has completed this code pattern, they will understand how to:

 * Develop a Node.js server with the Hyperledger Fabric SDK to interact with the deployed network
 * Create a Vue.js frontend for the web app to interface with the network

+## Estimated time

+Completing this tutorial should take about 30 minutes.

 # Architecture flow